 The Felicia A. Holton Book Award will be given annually to a writer who, through a major work of non-fiction, represented the importance and excitement of archaeology to the general public.
 Submissions should focus on archaeology but may also delve into literary and historical topics.
-The work must have been published in English and bear a date of publication within three calendar years prior to (not including) the year of the Annual Meeting at which the award is given.
+The work must have been published in English and bear a date of publication within three calendar years prior to (not including) the year in which the book is considered for an award.
 From time to time, the Holton Award may be given for lifetime achievement in non-fiction popular writing.
 Books written by current members of the Governing Board of the AIA or the CAA or by the Committee are not eligible.

 Authors and publishers may bring their books to the committee's attention by sending a Letter of Nomination and four sample copies for distribution to the committee to the address below.
 The Letter of Nomination should address how the book nominated fulfills the guidelines.
 AIA members are also encouraged to suggest books worthy of the award by filling out the nomination form.
 Please note that individual AIA members do not need to submit four books.
 The AIA office will contact the publisher directly.
 Books may be submitted for the award only once, and should not be re-submitted unless specifically requested by the committee.

 Letter of nomination and books should be received by Institute Headquarters at the below address no later than February 1, 2019.

 Archaeological Institute of America

 Boston, MA 02108

 Questions about the Book Award may be directed to the above address.